F.A.Q. – Frequently Asked Questions

 Q: Why does Lee Law Firm limit its practice areas? :

-A. Since 2008, Lee Law Firm, LLC, has handled almost exclusively personal injury, family law, and criminal law matters.
-Law is a broad field with countless areas of practice.
+A. Law is a broad field with seemingly countless areas of practice.
 Instead of trying to handle all matters for all people and entities, the firm made a decision to limit its practice areas.
 Though there are some differences in comparison, some doctors limit their practice areas to certain body parts or areas of medicine, such as feet, eyes, heart, etc. The firm has taken a similar approach.

-Q: Is Dustin Lee or anyone else at the firm a “specialist” in personal injury and accident, criminal, or family law? :
+Q: Is Dustin Lee or anyone else at the firm a “specialist” in family law and divorce, personal injury and accident, and/or criminal law? :

-A. In a word, “No.” At the time of this writing, South Carolina does not allow an attorney to become a “specialist” in personal injury and accident, criminal, or family law.
+A. In a word, “No.” At the time of this writing, South Carolina does not allow an attorney to become a “specialist” in family law, personal injury and accident law, nor criminal law.
 As with many things in the legal world, words often have a specific meaning.
-One may become a specialist in areas such as “Estate Planning and Probate Law,” at the time of this writing; however, Personal Injury, Family Law, and Criminal Law have not been made into specialties in South Carolina.
+One may become a specialist in areas such as “Estate Planning and Probate Law,” at the time of this writing; however, Family Law, Personal Injury, and Criminal Law have not been made into specialties in South Carolina.
 To maintain good standing with the South Carolina Bar and to be able to practice in South Carolina, attorneys must complete a certain amount of “Continuing Legal Education” (CLEs) on an annual basis.
-The CLEs we attend are almost always related to South Carolina injury law, criminal law, family law, and legal ethics.
-For example, Dustin Lee, Esquire, has attended CLEs on dog bite matters, insurance law, the updated DUI laws, ethics updates, Guardian ad Litem training, and those addressing purely family law.
+The CLEs we attend are almost always related to South Carolina DUI law, family law, injury law, criminal law, and legal ethics.
+For example, Dustin Lee, Esquire, has attended CLEs on divorce, custody, evidence issues, dog bite matters, insurance law, the updated DUI laws, ethics updates, and those addressing purely criminal law.
 This is all in an effort to stay at the front of what is happening in our limited areas of practice in an effort to better serve our clients.

 Q. May I bring a friend, family member, or the opposing party with me to my consult with you?
 I would feel a lot more comfortable and “they already know everything that is going on.” :